2013 Chennai Super Kings season: Indian Premier League

 Match II: In the second match at Mohali, CSK won over KXIP with an astounding 10 wicket win.
 Winning the toss and opting to bowl, CSK's bowlers were constantly taking the wickets and bowled out KXIP for 138.
 David Hussey and Gurkeerat Singh helped KXIP to stabilize in the middle overs until Ashwin and Bravo struck back.
 Michael Hussey and Murali Vijay started the chase in a slow and steady manner.
 Once they were settled Hussey's blows made the run chase too easy with CSK winning it with 10 wickets and 16 balls to spare.
 Vijay playing the second fiddle reached his half century in run a ball.
 Mike Hussey was awarded Man of the Match for his clean-hit 86 off 54 balls.

 Match III: CSK's third match was one of the best matches in all of the IPL so far. the Arch-rivals of CSK, RCB made 165 with the help of Kohli's 58 and AB De Villiers' cracking 64 off 32 balls.
 Batting CSK lost its openers cheaply at a poor runrate.
 Badrinath and Raina doing the repairs at the middle stages, Dhoni and Jadeja tweaking in the pre-last stages, CSK was made to get 29 runs from last 11 balls when Dhoni got out.
 With short cameos from Bravo and Morris, it was all down to Ravindra Jadeja to score 2 runs in the last ball.
 Off which, he gave a catch to the third man.
 Kohli was rejoicing the win and seeing the umpire giving the no-ball, it was confirmed a CSK's win.
 Post Match, many Jadeja's jokes started to revolve the Internet.
 MSD tweeted "When you give Sir Ravindra Jadeja one ball to get 2 runs he will win it with one ball to spare !!"

-Match IV: Playing their 3rd game at home and facing a relatively low-threatening Pune Warriors India, CSK played one of its most lethargic display at the field.
-Bringing in Anirudha and Albie Morkel in the team for Mike Hussey and Mohit Sharma, CSK nowhere showed the wish to win the game.
+Match IV: Playing their 3rd game at home and facing the Pune Warriors India, CSK played a disappointing game.
+CSK brought in Anirudha and Albie Morkel in the team for Mike Hussey and Mohit Sharma which was a controversial substitution.
 Pune dominated from the first with the power hitting of Aaron Finch and late surge from Steven Smith.
-Pune reached a competitive 159.CSK lost the game by 24 runs.
+Pune reached a competitive 159 and CSK lost the game by 24 runs.

-Match V: CSK played against the sulking Delhi Daredevils who are struggling to record their first win this season.
+Match V: CSK played against the Delhi Daredevils who are struggling to record their first win this season.
 CSK chose to bat first after winning the toss and set a pretty solid target of 170.
-Michael Hussey and Mahendra Singh Dhoni played their ace game with good support from Suresh Raina.
+Michael Hussey and Mahendra Singh Dhoni played their game with good support from Suresh Raina.
 DD started their wobbly innings with David Warner cheaply gone for 1 run and wickets continued to fall in short intervals.
-DD succumbed to a meager 83.
-This could be considered as one of the worst performances of DD and they have to win 9 of the next 10 games they have ahead of them.
+DD were dismissed for 83 runs.
+DD required 9 wins from their remaining 10 matches to improve their standing in the tournament.